lambdaclass/concrete/ROADMAP.md

     abstract effect inference.
 Revisit only as a research note if explicit capabilities create a proven, repeated blocker in real programs after the stdlib and concurrency pressure tests exist.
+14. Research dogfooding Concrete's evidence model onto the compiler's own TCB.
+    This is the logical endpoint of "evidence-carrying artifact applied to the compiler": rewrite or mirror selected compiler passes/checkers in Concrete, attach contracts, and use Concrete's own linearity/capability/proof pipeline to reduce the trusted base of the toolchain itself.
+This is NOT a near-term migration commitment and must not block Phase 7-19 work; it is a research bet to keep visible so the project does not stop at verifying user programs while leaving the compiler as an opaque trust-me artifact.

+    First pressure-test only: choose one narrow pass or checker helper with a small state space (for example a value-flow checker slice, a type-policy predicate, a report fact transformer, or a simple SSA cleanup rule), specify its input/output contract, and compare the Concrete implementation against the Lean/compiler implementation on a generated corpus.
+Done when the decision record states whether the approach actually shrinks the TCB, merely duplicates it, or creates a second source of truth.
+Pull forward only if a real pass can be checked without weakening the no-second-truth-source rule.
-14. Add the Phase 20 validation artifact: one pressure-test sketch, expected report, and decision record for every research-gated extension (concurrency, atomics/memory model, typestate, arena allocation, WCET, binary-format DSLs, hardware capability mapping, Miri-style interpreter, sized evaluator, persistent rewrite state, and row effects).
+15. Add the Phase 20 validation artifact: one pressure-test sketch, expected report, and decision record for every research-gated extension (concurrency, atomics/memory model, typestate, arena allocation, WCET, binary-format DSLs, hardware capability mapping, Miri-style interpreter, sized evaluator, persistent rewrite state, row effects, and compiler self-verification).
 No research item graduates unless its forcing example, report shape, evidence class, and rejection or pull-forward criteria are recorded.